 - Part I Unified Rate Review Template (URRT): The URRT is required for all single risk pool plans in the individual and small group markets.
 As proposed in the 2017 Payment Notice, this would include single risk pool plans that experience no rate changes, rate decreases, as well as new single risk pool plans.
 It is intended to capture information needed to monitor premium increases of health insurance coverage offered through and outside an Exchange, and ensure compliance with the single risk pool methodology, including allowable market level index rate adjustments to reflect risk adjustment payments and charges, and other federal rating requirements. - Part II Written Description Justifying the Rate Increase: Part II is required only for rate increases in single risk pool products that are subject to review (i.e. a plan within the product has a rate increase of 10% or greater).
 Part II is a consumer-friendly narrative that provides the justification for the rate increase, describes the relevant Part I data, the assumptions used to develop the rate increase, and an explanation of the most significant factors causing the rate increase. - Part III Rating Filing Documentation (Actuarial Memorandum): Part III is required for any rate increase in a single risk pool plan.
-Part III is an Actuarial Memorandum that includes the actuarial reasoning and assumptions, justifications and methodologies that support the entries in the URRT.
+It is also required for any rate filing containing Qualified Health Plans (QHPs) or whenever a state requires it to be submitted.
+Part III is an Actuarial